Banjo-Kazooie: Nuts & Bolts

 Banjo Copter

 The creation tool gives extensive control over nearly every aspect of the vehicle in the workshop.
 Blocks of various shapes and sizes can be used to build the chassis, while a wide variety of wheels, treads, engines, propellers, rockets, and wings, allow the player to create vehicles that operate on land, sea, air, or combinations of all three.
-Every choice the player makes in the workshop will have an effect on how a vehicle handles, the vehicle's speed, ammo amount, fuel store, and durability.
+Every choice the player makes in the workshop will affect the vehicle's handling, speed, ammo amount, fuel capacity, and durability.

 Levels